SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 - Design patterns come with **consequences** and if applied **incorrectly** or without regard to how the application might change in the future, they can **cause problems**

-- Patterns do not provide us with а **concrete code to use**, they simply provide a possible **approach** to take when designing applications
+- Patterns do not provide us with a **concrete code to use**, they simply provide a possible **approach** to take when designing applications

 - They look **simple** but they have **intricacies** and can be misunderstood and applied incorrectly